Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 I> * The freedom to run the program as you wish, for any purpose (freedom 0).
 I> * The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
 Access to the source code is a precondition for this.
 I> * The freedom to redistribute copies so you can help others (freedom 2).
 I> * The freedom to distribute copies of your modified versions to others (freedom 3).
-By doing this you can give to the whole community a chance to benefit from your changes.
+By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.
 I>
 I> From: [https://www.gnu.org/philosophy/free-sw.en.html](https://www.gnu.org/philosophy/free-sw.en.html)